Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 ```

-- Here didn't have a `/sign-in` and `/sign-up` path instead of using the kinde API path so we defined this in a config file for redirect for developer friendly.
+- Here, we didn't have a `/sign-in` and `/sign-up` path instead of using the kinde API path so we defined this in a config file for redirect for developer friendly.

 ```typescript
 /** @type {import('next').NextConfig} */